Sassy Classics VOCABULARY WORDS FOR JEWELRY TERMS

 Millefiori Thin rods of colorful glass are heat fused and then cross sliced making cubes of intricate patterns and colors.
 The word literally means thousand flowers.

-Mine cut diamond Early diamonds were cut and then the point at the bottom of the diamond was cut off so that you could see through the diamond and it would let light in.
+Mine cut diamond Early diamonds were cut and faceted at the mine site with less than perfect tools compared to the modern diamond.
+Then the point at the bottom of the diamond was cut off so that you could see through the diamond and it would let light in.
 That open bottom is called a culet.
 Mainly 1800s through the early 1900s.

 Niello A metal alloy made with sulphur to produce a black or very dark accent color